 The neuron re-sprouts endings which can release acetylecholine, and movement slowly comes back to the muscle.

-Nothing, you simply return to your pre-treated state – although the fact that you’ve had decreased movement in this area for some time usually means that the wrinkles will look a little better for a period of time after the Botox has worn off.
+Nothing, you simply return to your pre-treated state – although the fact that you’ve had decreased movement in this area for some time usually means that the wrinkles will look a little better for a period of time after the wrinkle relaxation has worn off.

-There is no “antidote” to Botox, and the treatment cannot be reversed.
-Many people are nervous the first time they have Botox so please be assured that the effects of the treatment always reverse with time!
+There is no “antidote” to wrinkle relaxation, and the treatment cannot be reversed.
+Many people are nervous the first time they have wrinkle relaxation so please be assured that the effects of the treatment always reverse with time!

-It’s a common misconception that having Botox will make the skin age more quickly.
+It’s a common misconception that having wrinkle relaxation will make the skin age more quickly.
 As time goes by, the muscles of the forehead naturally atrophy and the bone changes shape, which means we use less in most people as they age to maintain a natural result (and sometimes combine this with filler to disguise the bony changes of ageing).
-There is nothing to suggest that having Botox will in fact make you look older.
+There is nothing to suggest that having wrinkle relaxation will in fact make you look older.